Creating Ideas for Children's Books

 This idea was the beginning of my novel Martian

 Milk.
 Paul doesn't want to try Martian Milk

 because he's afraid it will turn him into a

-The Mad Mower came from my desire to
+The Mad Mower came from my desire to have a twin

-like housework, paying bills and walking my dogs,
+housework, paying bills and walking my dogs,

 while I did all the fun things like going out